-We’re not going into the history of the bug and how it came about, because it’s the only trending news nowadays.
-If you haven’t already learnt about COVID-19, check out World Health Organisation’s (WHO) video on coronavirus – it’s succinct and isn’t scare-mongering.
-The fact is, COVID-19 isn’t as dangerous as the global panic which is accompanying the pandemic.
-It is the fear of what it can do which has shocked people around the globe to extreme measures.
-We’re not talking about medical restrictions and precautions (that’s needed to overcome the virus) – but the news of supermarket raids and fistfights over toilet paper.
+We’re not going into the history of the bug and how it came about, because we’re oversaturated.
+That said, countries and people across the globe are finding out COVID-19 isn’t as dangerous as the original global panic which lead to the ‘toilet paper wars’.
+We’re not talking about medical restrictions and precautions (that’s needed to overcome the virus).
 Caution is warranted and with due diligence – we can overcome anything.
 Also, if you think you’ve contracted COVID/ showing flu-like symptoms, here’s a trusty analyser – the Australian government’s healthcare site has put up a COVID-19 symptom checker.
 Go check it out.

 If you’re out of Australia and about, practice social distancing with a vengeance.
 Basically, group selfies are out of fashion in a hurry.
 In case you have unavoidable travel coming up, check with Smart Traveller and see if there are any travel bans for the country and the number of COVID-19 cases so far.
 Make a checklist of medical conditions (if any) and take a travel pack of medicines with you.
 If there are elderly and/or kids in your travel group, talk to your medical practitioner before setting off.
 Talk to your insurance provider about coverage if any members in your travel party falls sick.
 Plus, read up on the destination’s tourism board website on any medical updates or restrictions.